pgersl/personal-website/content/notes/research/chemistry/ap-chemistry/Intermolecular forces.md

 ---
-title: "Intermolecular forces and properties"
+title: "Intermolecular forces"
 layout: note
 toc: true
 pm: true
 ---
-- **_intermolecular forces_** are all the different interactions between two molecules or atoms which do not [bond together](/notes/research/chemistry/ap-chemistry/molecular-and-ionic-compound-structure-and-properties/types-of-chemical-bonds)
+- **_intermolecular forces_** are all the different interactions between two molecules or atoms which do not bond together
 # Coulomb's force
 - it describes the interaction between two particles based on their charge
 - opposite charges are attracted towards one another, same charges are repelled from one another